RemDec/Deezier/README.md

 - Detection of *duplicated tracks* of the same artists ("Everlong" and "Everlong (acoustic)" in the same playlist are likely an error)
 - Compiling a *top list of all artists* listenable in your playlists, even the ones you didn't put in your favorites

-*NOTE* : Deezier doesn't work on a dynamic way, meaning that if you add a track to a playlist, don't expect it to show up in the Deezier library until you do a refresh of the page.
+*NOTE* : Deezier doesn't work on a dynamic way, meaning that if you add a track to a playlist, don't expect it to show up in the Deezier library until you do a refresh (little button below playlists).

 *NOTE 2* : it can happen that a track in your playlists doesn't get detected as in because Deezer API return inconsitencies.
 A patch will be done if they don't repair it.

 ## Installation

-Install an user-script manager like [Greasemokey](https://addons.mozilla.org/fr/firefox/addon/greasemonkey/) and [Violentmonkey](https://violentmonkey.github.io/get-it/) and simply load in the [script](./deezier.js).
+Install an user-script manager like [Greasemokey](https://addons.mozilla.org/fr/firefox/addon/greasemonkey/) and [Violentmonkey](https://violentmonkey.github.io/get-it/) and simply load in the [script](./deezier.user.js).
 Deezier is JS-native and doesn't need any dependency.

 🎵 Enjoy ! 🎵